city

 Concrete Retaining Wall Cost

-Concrete retaining walls are the most popular option for homeowners for their durability and flexibility.
-Concrete retaining walls on average cost $30 to $50 per square foot.
+Concrete retaining walls are the most popular option for homeowners thanks to their durability and flexibility.
+On average, they cost $15 to $45 per square foot.

 I-Beam Retaining Wall Cost